The Basics

 DistroKid offers multiple subscription plans, ranging from a single artist/band Musician plan, to Ultimate plans for up to 100 artists.
 Additionally, DistroKid offers optional paid album extras that can be opted into during or after the upload process for a release, and other paid tools for artists like Mixea and Vizy.

-To see the available subscriptions DistroKid offers, you can sign up or sign in and visit https://distrokid.com/plan.
+To see pricing for the subscriptions DistroKid offers, visit https://distrokid.com/pricing.

 To see information on available album extras, check out this article: https://support.distrokid.com/hc/en-us/articles/360013534274.